nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 of contact.

 #### 2.4.1.
 Add person
-You may add a contact to Plannit using the `add-person` command.
+Suppose you want to track the contact details of a module-mate.
+You may do so by adding his contact into Plannit using the `add-person`command.

 This command will require three prefixes: